Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 To allow ssh only from 192.168.x.x do the following steps mentioned below.

-* edit the **/etc/hosts.deny** file and add the below line at the end
+* Edit the **/etc/hosts.deny** file and add the below line at the end
 ~~~
 sshd: ALL
 ~~~
-* this will block all ssh connections.
+* This will block all ssh connections.

-* after that edit the **/etc/hosts.allow** file and add the below line at the end
+* After that edit the **/etc/hosts.allow** file and add the below line at the end
 ~~~
 sshd : 192.168.x.x,LOCAL
 ~~~
-* this will allow ssh connections only from 192.168.x.x and localhost.
+* This will allow ssh connections only from 192.168.x.x and localhost.

 Now only the specified clients can do a SSH and all other connections will be dropped.